ceramicnetwork/rust-ceramic/UPGRADE.md

 ### Shutdown Existing Node

 First shutdown both the `js-ceramic` and `kubo` processes using whatever mechanism your infrastructure dictates.
+If you have your `js-ceramic` daemon configured to _bundle_ `ipfs` then stopping `js-ceramic` will also stop `kubo`.
+Otherwise you will need to explicitly stop `kubo`.

 ### Migrate IPFS Blocks to Ceramic Events

 Kubo stores data as IPFS blocks on disk.
-If you are not using the disk backed Kubo storage first migrate data to an on disk store following Kubo's instructions.
+You must be using the disk backed Kubo storage.

 These IPFS blocks are the raw pieces of Ceramic Events.
 In order to preserve this data we need to migrate them into Ceramic Events stored in as a Sqlite database file.